RoboRuckus/robotics/projects/maqueen_ruckus_mm/README.md

 # RoboRuckus/MicroMayham

-Here you'll find the relevant robot code to connect a robot to the [RoboRuckus game](https://www.roboruckus.com/).
+Here you'll find the relevant robot code to connect a Maqueen robot to the [RoboRuckus game](https://www.roboruckus.com/).

 ## Deploying